Orion Star A325 Protocol

 - Turn on the meter and wait for the measurement screen to appear.

 - Press F1 to select “cal” and go into Calibration settings.
-You should see a prompt screen for the meter to read the first calibration solution.
+You should then select pH by pressing f2.
+5. Follow the on screen instructions.

 - Remove the probe from the storage solution